 Pronounced "she-tah-key", the mushroom is one of the most popular cultivated varieties next to Agaricus bisporus

-Shiitake is an exquisite tasting mushroom and easy to use in many recipes.
-It is especially beneficial when heated in water or soups.
+Shiitake is an exquisite tasting mushroom and easy to use in many types of recipes.
+It is especially beneficial when steamed or heated in soups and stews.
 This helps to release and concentrate the polysaccharide myco-nutrients into the liquid broth.

 For increased medicinal potency, it is also frequently consumed as a dietary supplement or hot water extract, usually produced from either the whole fruiting body, the mycelium biomass or isolated bioactive constituents, as is the case with the lentinan extracts.

 2) May Benefit Chronic Fatigue and Candida Overgrowth

 4) Potential Cholesterol-Lowering Effects

 5) Research on Reducing High Blood Pressure